StephenCleary/blog-stephencleary-dotcom/blog/_posts/5000-01-01-modern-api-clients-part-1-intro.md

 Authentication is another issue.
 It's pretty easy if the API is authenticated with a key - usually there's one place to set the key (e.g., in the constructor of the main client type).
 But if the API requires an authorization token which can expire (or be rotated) and requires renewal, does the C# client library handle all these details?
 With retries?

 It can take a long time to determine the actual behavior of any given C# client library.

+### Version Conflicts

+C# client libraries - like all C# libraries - can suffer from the "diamond problem".
+This is where one project/library in your code depends on an old version of the C# client, and another project/library in your code depends on a newer version of the C# client.
+In this case, the default build behavior is to only include the newer version in your build output and substitute it for the older version.
+And usually this works fine, but sometimes it does not.

+Different parts of the code using different library versions may work fine, or it may fail with odd errors like "Could not load type" or the especially confusing "Cannot convert X to X".

 ### Abandonware